cowsql/go-cowsql/README.md

 from the top-level directory of this repository.

-This builds a demo CowSQL application, which exposes a simple key/value store over an HTTP API.
+This builds a demo cowsql application, which exposes a simple key/value store over an HTTP API.

 Once the `cowsql-demo` binary is installed (normally under `~/go/bin` or